Choosing your Engineering specialisation

 If offered a place in my first choice specialisation, am I automatically placed in that specialisation or can I still turn it down and choose one of my other choices?

 We only look at second and lower choices once we are certain that you will not be selected for your first choice.
-If you are offered your first choice, you can request a different choice if you change your mind, subject to places being available.
+If you are offered your first choice, you can request a different choice if you change your mind, though this is still subject to places being available and meeting the requirements for your alternative choice.

-I was admitted into BE (Hons) via BSc Alternative Pathway and have been given credits for Semester One papers.
-I have completed PHYSICS 120/160/121.
-Will I still be considered into Civil given that ENGGEN 121 is a prerequisite for this specialisation?
+I was admitted into BE (Hons) via BSc Alternative Pathway and have been given credits for Semester One courses.
+I have completed PHYSICS 120 in Semester One.
+Will I still be considered into Civil, Mechanical or Mechatronics given that ENGGEN 121 is a prerequisite for this specialisation?

-Completing PHYSICS 120/160/121 means you will have received credit for this course to substitute for ENGGEN 121.
+Completing PHYSICS 120 in Semester One (only, with a B grade or better), means you will have received credit for this course to substitute for ENGGEN 121.
 Receiving credits for ENGGEN 121, while not formally enrolling into this course, will not affect your chances of entry to that specialisation.
-Acceptance will depend entirely on how your GPA compares to other students who have selected the Civil specialisation.
+Acceptance will depend entirely on how your GPA compares to other students who have selected your preferred specialisation.

 I was admitted into Part I in Semester Two via the Alternative Pathway.
 Do I need to enrol in Summer School?

-Students admitted via the BSc alternative pathway who were given credits for all Part I Semester One courses (total of 60 points) and passed all Semester Two papers do not need to enrol in Summer School.
-However, students who received credits of 45 points or less towards Part I will be required to complete the missing paper(s) in Summer School.
+Students admitted via the BSc alternative pathway who were given credits for all Part I Semester One courses (total of 60 points) and passed all Semester Two courses do not need to enrol in Summer School.
+However, students who received credits of 45 points or less towards Part I will be required to complete the missing course(s) in Summer School.
+If you are unsure if you are required to study during Summer School, check with the Student Hubs.

 To find out how many credits you have been awarded, please log on to Student Services Online and view My Programme Requirements.